kwon37xi/spymemcached-extra-transcoders/kryo-transcoder/README.md

 `Kryo` instance is NOT thread-safe.
 So you must not share the object among many threads.

 Kryo 3 introduced `KryoFactory` and `KryoPool` configuration.
-`KryoPool` give `Kryo` instances which is created by `KryoFactory` to each thread.
+`KryoPool` provides pooled `Kryo` instances which is created by `KryoFactory` to each thread.
 This makes `Kryo` instances to be reused without being shared in many threads.
 Thanks to this, there is no performance loss for creating many `Kryo` instances for each request.

 ### `DEFAULT_KRYO_FACTORY`